riot/riot.github.io/documentation.md

 ### Usage

-You can bundle your Riot.js application via [webpack](https://github.com/riot/webpack-loader), [rollup](https://github.com/riot/rollup-plugin-riot), [parcel](https://github.com/riot/parcel-plugin-riot) or [browserify](https://github.com/riot/riotify).
+You can bundle your Riot.js application via [webpack](https://github.com/riot/webpack-loader), [Rollup](https://github.com/riot/rollup-plugin-riot), [Parcel](https://github.com/riot/parcel-plugin-riot) or [Browserify](https://github.com/riot/riotify).
-Riot tags can be compiled also in directly [in your browser]({{ '/compiler/#in-browser-compilation' | prepend:site.baseurl }}) for quick prototypes or tests.
+Riot tags can also be compiled directly [in your browser]({{ '/compiler/#in-browser-compilation' | prepend:site.baseurl }}) for quick prototypes or tests.

 ### Quick Start

-Once you have wired all your application bundler that's how your code might look like this:
+Once you have wired up your application bundler, your code might look like this:

 `index.html`
 ```html